5 benefits of sowing wildflowers in autumn

 - Water the just-sown wildflower seed well

-- If sowing in drought conditions, water as required to keep the area moist in the first 6 weeks after sowing
+- If sowing in drought conditions, watering is required to keep the area moist in the first 6 weeks after sowing